an0rak-dev/workbook/blog/content/project/avatar.md

 ### 06-14-2022

 Again, it's been a while since the last time I wrote something in this.
-I finished the clean up of the sources, started to implement the display of a hard code mesh, and then take a big pause to work on my personal website.
+I finished the cleanup of the sources, started to implement the display of a hard code mesh, and then take a big pause to work on my personal website.

 But I want to finish this project and I have the FOMO (_Fear Of Messing Out_) so